NYC Correction Officer Career Info and Education Requirements

 Research the requirements to become an NYC correction officer.
 Learn about the job description and duties and read the step-by-step process to start a career in corrections.

-Do I Want to Be a NYC Correction Officer?
+Should I Become a NYC Correction Officer?

 NYC correction officers work to maintain the security of the correctional facility to which they are assigned.
 They work under the supervision of higher-ranking correction officers to secure the custody of inmates and oversee the safety of criminal offenders in New York City correctional facilities.
 Tasks may include supervising inmate activities, conducting searches for banned materials, instructing inmates on rules and regulations, helping resolve inmate conflicts and problems, supervising visits, and requesting medical assistance for inmates when necessary.